clifgriffin/simple-ldap-login/readme.txt

 **NEW VERSION -- 1.5**

 Just when you thought this project was dead, it sprang to life.
 I have spent some time completely rewriting Simple LDAP Login from the ground up.
+Proceed with caution as it's possible I have broken something in the process, but I'm reasonably certain it's fundamentally stable.

 If you have any problems with 1.5, please let me know: clifgriffin@gmail.com